 The Kenyatta International Convention Centre (KICC) is not the tallest building in Nairobi – in fact, it’s fourth in line – but this iconic landmark has the most intoxicating view of the city and its outskirts.
 Make your way to the rotating rooftop restaurant, order breakfast, sit back and enjoy a 360-degree panoramic view of the city in exactly 76 minutes.
 With a full stomach, head over to the helipad, one staircase up, for an open-air view of the city (and an unforgettable selfie).

-After a panoramic tour of the city, delve into Kenya’s cultural heritage at the Nairobi National Museum, a 10 minute drive away.
-Its exhibitions range from Ahmed, the giant elephant and symbol of the 1980’s poaching crisis, to over 900 bird specimens, stuffed mammals, early human fossils, a rich presentation of the Kenyan history and lastly, artifacts from all the tribes in Kenya.
+After this bird’s-eye tour, delve into Kenya’s cultural heritage at the Nairobi National Museum, a 10-minute drive away.
+Its exhibitions range from Ahmed the giant elephant – a symbol of the 1980s poaching crisis – to over 900 bird specimens, stuffed mammals, early human fossils and artefacts from all the tribes in Kenya.
 Within the grounds, there is an art gallery, snake park, botanical garden and nature trail.
 There is also an array of shopping and dining options, the most popular being the Vogue cafe.

 At this point, you may choose to have lunch here or purchase some bites for a picnic at the next stop.

 Head northwest to Nairobi Arboretum, a 15-minute drive from the museum.
 Established in 1907, the arboretum is heaven for nature lovers.
 It has over 350 clearly labelled native and exotic trees, planted during the construction of the Kenya-Uganda railway in order to preserve indigenous forest.
 Walkways crisscross the reserve for easy treks with prime picnic spots along the way.
 Spend the rest of the afternoon learning about these trees before returning to your hotel to prepare for your journey home.